exyi/CheckTestOutput/README.md

 # CheckTestOutput

-**A library for semi-manual tests.
-Run a function, manually check the output - only if it is different than last run.
-Built on git - stage the new version to accept it.**
+**A library for semi-manual test output verification.
+Asks you to `git add` the new output if it changed.**

+CheckTestOutput simply compares the test output with the last "accepted" file.
+When it differs, you get an error.
+It is **compared with its version from git index** and throws an **exception if it does not match**, prints a diff and writes a new version to the working tree.
+To accept the new version, you simply stage the changed file (`git add ...`).
+To inspect the differences, you use your favorite diff tool.

 Although it's a nice idea that tests should verify if the results are correct by some smart logic, it not always possible/practical.
 For example, when testing a transpiler, it would come in handy to solve the halting problem.
 In such cases, you will end up with an `Assert.Equal("some very long code including many \" \" and \n \n, super fun to read and maintain", generatedCode)`.
 This project just makes the long asserts less annoying.

-CheckTestOutput simply compares the test output and the last "accepted" test output.
-When it differs, you get an error.
-The test output is **compared with its version from git index** and throws an **exception if it does not match**, prints a diff and writes a new version to the working tree.
-To accept the new version, you simply stage the changed file (`git add ...`).
-To inspect the differences, you use your favorite diff tool.

 ## Usage